jasonsbeer/AmigaPCI/TechnicalManual.md

 # AmigaPCI

 The AmigaPCI is a Motorola MC68040 based OCS/ECS* Amiga computer in the ATX form factor.
-It provides four AUTOCONFIG capable PCI slots for expansion purposes such as video, sound, etc. Amiga OS and Kickstart 2.0+ is required for operation.
+It provides five AUTOCONFIG capable PCI slots for expansion purposes such as video, sound, etc.

 *Original Chip Set and Enhanced Chip Set, respectively.